 My skin has not been great this summer.
 The skin flushing is kind of controllable nowadays due to lifestyle adaptations and my anti flushing medication regime.
 Although when the temperature goes up I flush much more easily.
 So when at home I run the air-conditioning and sleep/work with a desktop clip on fan running.
 And I have a collection of eight neck fans also, for when I go out.
 Some are powerful (my favourite one is this one), others are sleek and resemble headphones.
 I bring at least one of those neck fans when I go out for a walk or a bicycle ride, when I travel or when I meet people in public.
 On a good skin day I can go without the neck fan for a bit usually, but as soon as my cheeks start to feel hot and that tingling feeling starts, which usually precedes a big flush, then I put the fan on.
 They are perfect.
 My Australian friend uses hers as well when out and about and even had hers running when she had a university meeting.
 People right in front of you tend to notice that it is a fan, but people around you doing their own thing barely ever pay attention or realise.
 These fans make a very faint sound also, which is great.

-weather combined with my elevated facial skin temperature has caused a skin rash in 2023 as well.
+Like previous summers, the warm weather combined with my elevated facial skin temperature has caused a skin rash in 2023 as well.
 Unfortunately.
 My darm last year thought it was a regular rosacea outbreak, but I know that it is directly related to my poor facial skin barrier function, which causes heat rash and cold urticaria once the outside temperature gets either too warm or very cold (winter).
 I tried to control the temperature enough to avoid the red rashes this time around, but only managed to control them a bit more than last summer.
 I usually just put zinc oxide paste/cream on the skin eruptions and wait until they go away again.
 But waking up with red dots on the cheeks is just another level of rosacea misery for me tbh.
 Normally the cheek I sleep on is much more pale than the other cheek (when sleeping on my side).
 But in the summer months I need to sleep on my back because the slept on cheek is all red and raised and rashy the next day.
 I think from the heat: rosacea hot skin + cheek on pillow without air flow from the fan means more heat rash.
 Both my dermatologists, Doctor Chu and Dr Trost have retired by now, unfortunately.
 They were older doctors to start with, but had so much knowledge and experience.
 I kind of stick with their taught routine now and keep delaying the move to find a new derm.
 I am not sure if it makes any sense to go back to my local hospital.
 I saw so many local dermatologists in the past and all but one worked with textbook rosacea treatments, which are mostly useless for our subtype 1.
 Three months of high dose doxycycline ruined my bowel function (have irritable bowel and colitis ever since) and made the flushing also worse while taking those pills.

 Then there is also my ankle, which is still not 100% back to normal.
 But it is getting there.
 I can walk as normal now and even exercise again, but not at the same intensity as before, so am still feeling a little bit of a slob.
 But it was a nightmare to have to travel with assistance when I was still hobbling around on crutches.
 Thank god that is over.
 Once and hopefully never again, if I can avoid it.
 It feels miserable to need help with the simplest of things.
 I now really appreciate the simple act of walking without pain.
 I had made reservations already for a trip to the Faroe Islands, in May this year.
 But given the treacherous landscape there I had to cancel, as my ankle was still not good.
 Bummer..
 May go to Budapest instead near the end of this year.
 I also am in my early forties now and like female friends my same age I am getting peri menstrual symptoms, slowly but surely.
 Periods that aren't precisely on time, more hair loss than usual (clumps of hair in my brush or in the shower).
 Perhaps the start of mini hot flashes at night, although this is hard to be sure of in the midst of summer when I want to throw all the blankets off anyway.
 My mum is in her late sixties and has struggled with hot flashes quite badly for the past 15 (!) years.
 I am glad in a way that I already take mirtazapine at a low dose and clonidine, which both should theoretically help with menopausal hot flashes.
 I hope that I won't get it too bad myself 🙏🤞